webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   });
 ```

-Again the code above is pretty self explanatory.
+Again the code above is pretty self-explanatory.
 We get a `"webgpu"` context
 from the canvas.
 We ask the system what the preferred canvas format is.
 This
 will be either `"rgba8unorm"` or `"bgra8unorm"`.
 It's not really that important
-what it is but by querying it it will make things fastest for the user's system.
+what it is but querying it will make things faster for the user's system.

 We pass that as `format` into the webgpu canvas context by calling `configure`.
 We also pass in the `device` which associates this canvas with the device we just
 created.

-Next we create a shader module.
+Next, we create a shader module.
 A shader module contains one or more shader
 functions.
-In our case we'll make 1 vertex shader function and 1 fragment shader
+In our case, we'll make 1 vertex shader function and 1 fragment shader
 function.

 ```js